manuraj23/E-Commerce/README.md

 # E-Commerce

 ## Overview
-E-commerce is a fully responsive ecommerce website, maximum compatiblities in all mobile devices
+E-commerce is a fully responsive ecommerce website, maximum compatibles in all mobile devices and tablets.
+It is built using Java, Spring Boot, and Spring Security with Role-Based Access Control (RBAC).
+The application provides a user-friendly interface for customers to browse products, manage their cart, track their order and place orders.
+Admins can manage products, view orders, and handle user accounts.
+Mail notification is integrated to send order confirmation and updated product status emails to users.
 ## Technologies Used
 - Java
 - Spring Boot